Muhammad-Hashir-9/internShip/README.md

 # internShip
-Please read the report file for details of this repository?
+Please read the report file for details of this repository